btcven/turpial-firmware/CONTRIBUTING.md

 ToDo

 ### I just have a question
-For any question you can send us a message via Twitter @Locha_io and soon through the form you will find on our website **locha.io**
+For any question you can send us a message via Twitter @Locha_io , email us at contacto@bitcoinvenezuela.com or through the contact form in [locha.io](https://www.locha.io)

 ### Suggesting enhancements
 ToDo